barkprotocol/ecommerce-platform/README.md

 ### Solana Integration

 BARK utilizes the Solana blockchain to provide fast and cost-effective transactions.
 Make sure your Solana API key is correctly configured in your `.env` file.
 For more information, refer to the [Solana documentation](https://docs.solanalabs.com/).

+### BARK Integration

+The BARK payment gateway enables BARK token transactions, reducing volatility risks.
+Ensure your API configuration is correct in the `.env` file.
+More details can be found in the [BARK Protocol documentation](https://).

 ### USDC Integration